browserengineering/book/book/invalidation.md

 Luckily, techniques like compile-time code generation and macros can be used to turn `ProtectedField` objects into straight-line code behind the scenes.
-Setting a particular `ProtectedField` can set the dirty bits on statically-known invalidations, the dirty bits can be inlined into the layout objects, and the `read` function can check that the dependency was declared at compile time.^[Real browsers pull tricks like that all the time, in order to be super fast but still
+Setting a particular `ProtectedField` can set the dirty bits on statically known invalidations, the dirty bits can be inlined into the layout objects, and the `read` function can check that the dependency was declared at compile time.^[Real browsers pull tricks like that all the time, in order to be super fast but still